 - The student shall immediately contact their respective dean (or designee) and the UNMC Office of Financial Aid when they are called into service to advise of the pending absence due to call to military service.

 - Full refund of tuition, fees and other university obligations will be made as appropriate when no credit is earned for that semester.
-All of UPFF Fund A will be refunded.
+All UPFF Fund A will be refunded.
 Any unused portion (pro-rated for semester) of UPFF Fund B will be refunded.

-- UNMC students who are called to active duty and who have paid for student inpatient insurance will receive a refund for the unused portion (pro-rated) of premiums paid for that semester/term.
+- UNMC students who are called to active duty and who have paid for student health insurance will receive a refund for the unused portion (pro-rated) of premiums paid for that semester/term.
 Insurance policy regulations do not permit continued coverage when serving in the armed services.

 - UNMC students will be advised of their option to request to be administratively withdrawn.